kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 2.  the WebUI keyword is implemented like `WebUI.waitForElementNotClickable`: a variable of type `org.openqa.selenium.WebElement` is repeatedly referred to while the `WebElement` turned to be stale due to the dynamic DOM change by JavaScript in the target web page.

+Lesson learned:

-Lesson learned: when you encountered a SERE, you need to study how your target web page is written.
+-   when you encountered a SERE, you need to study how your target web page is written.
 You need to be aware how JavaScript works inside the page.

-Provided that you studied and clarified the target page’s dynamic nature, you need to check the source of WebUI keywords that caused a SERE.
+-   you need to read the source code of WebUI keywords if it threw a SERE.

-Then, after all, how can you avoid SERE at all?
+After all, how can you avoid SERE at all?
 Well I don’t know.
 There is no silver bullet.
 Please find your way for yourself.

+In the TC4, I showed how to change the Groovy codes to fix a SERE-prone built-in keyword.
+I hope Katalon to review all the built-in keywords and fix those problematic keywords.

 ## Microsoft Azure DevOps log-in process --- a death zone